datalad/datalad.org/content/pages/about.rst

 development, a similar level of tooling and culture is not present in the open data community.

-DataLad builds of off `git-annex`_ and extends it with an intuitive command-line-interface.
+DataLad builds off of `git-annex`_ and extends it with an intuitive command-line-interface.
 It enables users to operate on data using familiar concepts, such as files and directories, while transparently managing data access and authorization with underlying hosting providers.

-A powerful and complete Python API is also provided to enable authors of data-centric applications to bring versioning and the fearless acquisition of data into their CI (continuous integration) workflows.
+A powerful and complete Python API is also provided to enable authors of data-centric applications to bring versioning and the fearless acquisition of data into continuous integration workflows.

 From the Makers of
 ==================